How To Plan Your Next Visit To A Cosmetic Dermatologist

 With summer almost here, skin problems are inevitable.
-Winters always come with dry and patchy skin but during the summers, excessively oily skin is your number one nemesis.
+Our top cosmetic dermatologists are here to help. always come with dry and patchy skin but during the summers, excessively oily skin is your number one nemesis.

 It’s no secret that there is room for improvement in our beauty regime.
 From sensitive dry skin to hormonal acne breakouts, we all need to consult a dermatologist from time-to-time.

-However, if it is your first time consulting one or you’ve recently moved to a new city, it’s understandable that you have a number of questions.
+However, if it is your first time consulting one or you’ve recently moved to the Big Apple, it’s understandable that you have a number of questions.
 The experience will vary from individual to individual but here’s what you should know before your first appointment:

 There are Two types of Dermatologists: Medical and Cosmetic